taanisha/Product-Extraction/README.md

 # Product-Extraction
 # Smart Crop Scraper

-A smart AI-powered web tool that extracts structured product data (crop name and price per kg) from hydroponic e-commerce websites.
-Built using **Firecrawl** for web scraping and **Mistral via OpenRouter** for natural language parsing, all wrapped inside a user-friendly **Streamlit** app.
+A smart AI-powered web tool that extracts structured product data (crop name and price per unit) from e-commerce websites.
+Built using **Firecrawl** for web scraping and **Mistral via OpenRouter**, all wrapped inside a user-friendly **Streamlit** app.

 ---